BetaNYC/3114organizers/README.md

 #### Using 311 data for community organizing in NYC

-Notes from the BetaNYC evening at Blue Ridge Foundation, October 2nd, 2013.
+Rough notes from the BetaNYC evening at Blue Ridge Foundation, October 2nd, 2013.
+Please extend/comment!

 Who’s interested and why? (from the email thread)
 * I'm really interested in diving deep into 311 data to understand it's reliability and alignment with on-the-ground issues.  -- Jessie Braden, SAVI at Pratt.